lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Use the Offline Store can be used for training and batch inference.

 #### SageMaker Autopilot & Jumpstart
-- Create classification and regression models quickly and easily
+- Create classification (binary or multi-class) or regression models quickly and easily
 - Use the AutoML estimator from SageMaker Python SDK to invoke Autopilot to find the best ML pipeline to train a model on a dataset
 - Autopilot generated models can be configured to return probabilities of each inference
 - Currently Autopilot supports only tabular datasets in CSV format